gregmeszaros/nfc-cold-wallet/README.md

 More details here: https://www.shopnfc.com/en/content/11-nfc-guide

 ## NFC tags to use
+- As part of our milestones we will test different NFC tags to have as wide support for different vendors as we can.

+Generally speaking any NDEF formatted tag with at least 300 bytes of write memory should be sufficient.
+We will also maintain a document with a list of **tested/approved NFC tags** to use.

+Currently we tested **NTAG** and **Mifare** series.

 NXP NTAG216:
 - 924 bytes, organized in 231 pages of 4 byte per page.
 - 26 bytes reserved for manufacturer and configuration data